Lynching of Paul Reed and Will Cato: Harriett Reed's account

 While in custody, Harriett Reed gave a statement to the sheriff that contained contradictions and unverified claims, but which implicated her husband and a neighbor, Will Cato, in the murders of the Hodges.
 By Harriett's account, her husband and Cato believed that Hodges had buried money behind his chicken coop.
 The two men had gone to the Hodges' farm on the preceding Saturday night to dig up the money, but had been discovered.
 They were able to convince Hodges that they were just passing by on the way to a store when a snake had grazed Cato, and had been seeking turpentine to put on the wound.

 Harriett Reed further said that her husband and Cato had returned to the Hodges' farm on Thursday night to again search for the buried money, but had once again been discovered by Hodges.
 He struggled with the would-be robbers, and his wife, Claudia, came to his aid.
 Both Henry and Claudia Hodges were killed by Reed and Cato.
 The men then moved the bodies into the house and fled.
 Later that night Reed and Cato returned to the farm intending to search the house for money, and then to burn it, in order to destroy evidence of the murders.
 They discovered the nine-year-old Kitty Corinne hiding in the house and killed her.
-Harriett Reed's statement included the detail that Kitty Corinne had offered to give a nickle to Reed and Cato if they would spare her life.
+Harriett Reed's statement included the detail that Kitty Corinne had offered to give a nickel to Reed and Cato if they would spare her life.
 After killing the girl, the two men spread kerosene around the house and set it on fire, leaving the two young boys to burn alive in the fire.